DrAlexLiu/OctoPrint-PiNozCam/docs/macos-runtime.md

 the shared scripts, whose output must keep reproducing byte for byte for armhf and aarch64.

-The model is not rebuilt here.
-The workflow downloads the pinned `nozcam-cpu.pte` published with 1.1.0rc5 and checks its SHA-256 (`1057e47d…`) before use, so every platform runs the identical file and no result difference can be blamed on a different model.
+Models are not rebuilt here.
+The workflow downloads two, pinned to a commit in the Hugging Face model repository and checked by SHA-256 before
+use: `nozcam-cpu.pte` (`1057e47d…`), the same file all twelve other targets run, and `nozcam-coreml.pte` (`eda45034…`), which only Apple silicon can load.

+**This is the one target that runs a platform-specific model**, so it is also the one where a result difference can come from the model rather than the arithmetic.
+That is the deliberate trade: the CoreML file reaches the Neural Engine, and the CPU file stays in the Wheel as the fallback and as the cross-platform reference to compare against.

+One daemon runs both.
+It is built with the CoreML delegate *and* XNNPACK, so falling back is a change of model, not of process image — unlike every accelerator target, which ships a second binary.

 ## Runner version is a deliberate choice, not a default